AreTheyHappy 101: What should I do when faced with Review Blackmail?

 What is important for me to know?

 You should know that review sites are actually on your side.
-Blackmail or threatening behavior by customers against business owners is strictly AGAINST their guidelines and may also be illegal in many countries.
+Blackmail reviews or threatening behaviour by customers against business owners is strictly AGAINST their guidelines and may also be illegal in many countries.

 A spokesperson for TripAdvisor said: “It is absolutely against the terms and spirit to use TripAdvisor’s name to try and claim discounts, compensation or freebies that would not be available to other guests.”